top of page

 Eligibility

-• High school diploma or equivalent U.S. citizenship or immigrant authorization to work in the U.S.
+• U.S. citizenship or immigrant authorization to work in the U.S.

 Code Squad